ericoporto/png-font/README.md

 for no shadow.

 - **`wrap` :** an array of the type `[box_width, box_height, line_spacing]`,
-for wrapping the text.
-You can also pass `null` or don't pass wrap for using the canvas default wrapping.
+for word wrapping the text.
+You can also pass `null` or don't pass wrap for using the canvas default wrapping box.

 `drawText` will return any text it was not able to print to the canvas, because of wrapping limit.